-Both of these methods rely on the solvent reaching all surfaces, which might not be guaranteed if some passages are blocked or if preferential flow occurs.
+WARNING: Both of these methods rely on the solvent reaching all surfaces, which might not be guaranteed if some passages are blocked or if preferential flow occurs.
+If a blockage is suspected it shall be cleared prior to solvent washing.

-For either technique, it is critical to ensure that the solvent used is oxygen compatible and/or totally removed.
-For a listing of acceptable degreasing agents, refer to AIGA 012/04 or CGA G-4.1, both of which are cited in Section 8.
+For either technique, it is critical to ensure that the solvent used is either oxygen compatible or totally removed (see AIGA 012 (EIGA Doc.
+33 or CGA G-4.1) "Cleaning of Equipment for Oxygen Service") [3, 4].

-Purging of the equipment (with nitrogen) after use is critical to ensure that any liquid and vapor solvent is removed from impulse lines, drains, and dead legs before the plant is recommissioned.
+Purging of the equipment with nitrogen if the solvent is not flammable after use is critical to ensure that any liquid and vapour solvent is removed from impulse lines, drains, and dead legs before the plant is recommissioned.

-7.7.4.2 Particulate and Perlite Removal
+7.7.4.2 Particulate and perlite removal